 Why Having a Campaign Tailored for a Buyer Persona Will Improve Results

 By having sales messaging that is tailored for the particular buyer personas that you talk with, you will stand to communicate how you can help more clearly by speaking the prospect’s language.
 This will not only help you to build more interest, but it will also help you to make a better impression by appearing more knowledgeable and experienced.

 This can help you build more rapport with the prospect and make selling and managing sales cycles easier.

 How to Break Down the Different Buyer Personas

 There are a few ways that you can categorize prospects when considering their buyer persona.

 If you sell to different types of businesses, you could look at the different industries or types of businesses as different buyer personas.

-For example, if you sell to manufacturing, retail, and medical, each of these types of businesses could be a different buyer persona because they have different needs, interests, pain points, vernacular, etc. Even though your product will work the same for these different industries, speaking their language and tailoring your pitch to their needs will help you to improve results.
+For example, if you sell to manufacturing, retail, and medical, each of these types of businesses could have a different buyer persona because they have different needs, interests, pain points, vernacular, etc. Even though your product will work the same for these different industries, speaking their language and tailoring your pitch to their needs will help you to improve results.

 Size of Business

-You could also consider different size of businesses to be different buyer personas.
+You could also consider different sizes of businesses to be different buyer personas.
 For example, even when selling the same product, you may want to have different messaging when talking with a small business compared to a large corporation.